-Notice: Using coolant other than DEX-COOL® may cause premature engine, heater core or radiator corrosion.
-In addition, the engine coolant may require changing sooner, at 30,000 miles (50 000 km) or 24 months, whichever occurs first.
+Notice: Using coolant other than DEX-COOL® may cause premature engine, heater core, or radiator corrosion.
+In addition, the engine coolant could require changing sooner, at 30,000 miles (50 000 km) or 24 months, whichever occurs first.
 Any repairs would not be covered by your warranty.
 Always use DEX-COOL® (silicate-free) coolant in your vehicle.

-How to Add Coolant to the Coolant Recovery Tank
+How to Add Coolant to the Coolant Recovery Tank for Gasoline Engines